Go Ad-Free

 Will Stopping Statins Kill People?

-was a question we asked last week after Dr. Nissen’s editorial in the Annals of Internal Medicine.
-Dr. Nissen titled his opinion piece: “Statin Denial: An Internet-Driven Cult With Deadly Consequences.”
-He suggests that many so-called statin side effects are due to the “nocebo effect.”
+Dr. Nissen wrote an editorial in the Annals of Internal Medicine some time ago.
+He titled his opinion piece: “Statin Denial: An Internet-Driven Cult With Deadly Consequences.”
+He suggested that many so-called statin side effects are due to the “nocebo effect.”
 That means that the complaints are not really attributable to statins and would have occurred if the patients were getting a sugar pill.

 “Statins have developed a bad reputation with the public, a phenomenon driven largely by proliferation on the Internet of bizarre and unscientific but seemingly persuasive criticism of these drugs.”